9 Ways to Foster Enhanced Communications on Your Community Board

 Download the Guide

 Your role as a board member involves a lot of communicating.
-Whether it’s speaking with a fellow director or drafting an email, you may be looking to learn or refine some communication skills.
+Whether it’s speaking with a fellow director or drafting an email that will be sent out to residents, you may be looking to learn or refine some communication skills.
 Board member communication doesn't have to be difficult, you just need to know the basics.

 Fostering effective interpersonal board communication practices is a valuable proficiency.
 It helps you build relationships, clearly express your thoughts and ultimately drive results.
 And you’ll avoid miscommunication, errors and general frustration.